felixarntz/ai-services/readme.txt

 == Frequently Asked Questions ==

-= How can I disable the WordPress Assistant chatbot feature?
+= How can I enable the WordPress Assistant chatbot feature?

-The WordPress Assistant chatbot is the single user-facing built-in feature the plugin comes with, effectively acting as a proof of concept.
-Other than that, the plugin is purely an infrastructure plugin that other plugins can use to access AI capabilities in WordPress.
+There is a single user-facing built-in feature the plugin comes with, which is a simple WordPress Assistant chatbot, effectively acting as a proof of concept.
+Since the plugin is purely an infrastructure plugin that other plugins can use to access AI capabilities in WordPress, that chatbot feature is disabled by default.

-If you want to get rid of the chatbot, you can easily disable it via filter:
+If you want to test or use the chatbot, you can easily enable it via filter:

 `
-add_filter( 'ai_services_chatbot_enabled', '__return_false' );
+add_filter( 'ai_services_chatbot_enabled', '__return_true' );
 `

 = How can I programmatically provide service API keys? =